Paul Jewell: Derby County

 After leaving Wigan, Jewell was linked with various vacant managerial positions at the start of the 2007–08 season.
 He was linked twice to Leicester City; to Wigan again, after his successor, Chris Hutchings, was sacked; and to the Republic of Ireland job.
 The rumours ceased on 28 November 2007 after he was unveiled as Derby County's new manager two days after the departure of Billy Davies.
 Jewell acquired former Birmingham City and Blackburn Rovers midfielder Robbie Savage, and former Manchester United and West Ham United goalkeeper Roy Carroll.
 His first win as manager came on penalties in an FA Cup game against Sheffield Wednesday, four days later they were knocked out of the competition to 22nd-placed Championship side Preston North End.
 His 16th game as Derby manager came at his former club Wigan Athletic on 23 February 2008 when a 2–0 defeat set a Derby club record of 21 league games without victory.
+In late March, Jewell was exposed for filming a sex tape on his Mercedes, licence plate JJB after Wigan's JJB Stadium.

 Derby's relegation from the Premier League was confirmed on 29 March 2008 after a 2–2 draw with Fulham.
 The point gained from the draw was just Derby's 11th of the season.
 Derby finished the season with a record low of 11 points, and just one win, which was gained under Jewell's predecessor Billy Davies, equalling a 108-year Football League record.
 Jewell's first victory as Derby manager came in the second game of the 2008–09 season when a hat-trick from Nathan Ellington helped his side defeat Lincoln City 3–1 after extra time in the first round of the League Cup.
 He recorded his first league win as Derby manager after 10 months in the job when his side defeated Sheffield United 2–1 on 13 September 2008.
 Despite leading Derby to their first League Cup semi-final in 40 years by defeating Stoke City, newspapers continued to report Jewell's job was unsafe.
 He resigned after the final game of the 2008 calendar year after his side lost 1–0 to Ipswich Town, which left Derby in 18th place in the Championship table.
 For a third time, Jewell was replaced by his assistant manager Chris Hutchings, this time as caretaker manager.